Lbalkenhol/r_ns_2025/README.md

   - Planck-based $\tau_{\rm reio}$ prior
   - BAO: DESI DR2

 Please see the paper for more details.
-All chains have had burn-in removed.
+All chains have had 30% burn-in removed and eight parallel chains have been concatenated.

 ## Repository Structure